djabber2019/factorial-frontend/README.md

 ### Factorial Calculator

-A professional factorial calculator built with React and deployed to GitHub Pages...
+A professional factorial calculator built with React and deployed to GitHub Pages.##

 ## Features
 - Calculate factorials for large numbers.